 If you were a Beatles fan at the start of the British Invasion, you saw rock music change forever.

 The Story Behind the Cover of the Beatles’ ‘Revolver’

 The Beatles' Revolver, one of the earliest albums of the psychedelic era, debuted in the U.K. on Aug.
 5, 1966; its U.S. release came three days later.

 When the Beatles Began ‘Revolver’ Sessions With ‘Tomorrow Never Knows’

-The title – inspired by one of Ringo Starr's malapropisms – never appears in the song.
+Title was inspired by one of Ringo Starr's malapropisms, but never appears in the song.